peckjon/taskeract/README.md

 - adds labels to issues based on the following predefined fields: `date`, `topic`, `product`, `region`, `stakeholders`
 - notifies supervisors (or whoever you want to triage your issues) based on the issue's `region` field
   - you can define who these supervisors are by setting their handles in `SUPERVISORS_BY_REGION` inside `.github/workflows/taskeract/utils.py`
+  - you can change the assignments to be based on a different field, such as `product`, by editing `notify_supervisors` in `utils.py`
 - adds a "DRI" field to the **_body_** of the issue
   - this field does not appear until **_after_** the issue has been created, because the people _requesting_ the work should not necessarily _assign_ the work
   - once filled out, the DRI will be automatically added as an assignee